gcxchange-gcechange/react-bulk-user-import/README.md

   - **npm install**
   - **gulp serve**

-> Be sure to add your client and URL to your [function app](https://github.com/gcxchange-gcechange/appsvc_fnc_bulkuserimport) in the `sendImportQueue` function
+> Be sure to add your client ID and URL to your [function app](https://github.com/gcxchange-gcechange/appsvc_fnc_bulkuserimport) in the `sendImportQueue` function

+> Be sure to update the `webApiPermissionRequests` in `config/package-solution` to align with your function app

 ## Features